Skip to content

 Logging your medication timing alongside your labs gives you a long-term picture that's easy to review with your nephrologist, rather than reconstructing your history from memory at each appointment.

-The FLOW trial stopped early because the evidence was clear enough.
-Semaglutide reduced the risk of major kidney events by 24%—dialysis, kidney failure, death from kidney or cardiovascular causes—in people with type 2 diabetes and CKD, with a confidence interval that doesn't touch 1.0.
+FLOW stopped early because the evidence was already clear enough.
+Semaglutide cut the risk of major kidney events by 24% โ€” dialysis, kidney failure, death from kidney or cardiovascular causes โ€” in people with type 2 diabetes and CKD, with a confidence interval that never touches 1.0.

-That result doesn't come with an FDA approval stamp for kidney disease yet.
+That result doesn't come stamped with an FDA approval for kidney disease yet.
 It comes with off-label complexity, prior authorization battles, and a monthly list price that makes plenty of people's eyes water.
-SGLT2 inhibitors are still the first-line kidney-protective drug for most people, and rightly so—they got there earlier with clearer regulatory approval.
+SGLT2 inhibitors are still the first-line kidney-protective drug for most people, and rightly so โ€” they got there earlier, with clearer regulatory approval.

-But the data is out there, it's NEJM-quality, and it's worth a real conversation with your nephrologist or endocrinologist—not just a passing mention.
-If you've been watching your eGFR decline for years, the FLOW trial is the most direct evidence available that a GLP-1 drug might slow that trajectory.
+But the data is out there, it's NEJM-quality, and it's worth a real conversation with your nephrologist or endocrinologist โ€” not a passing mention squeezed into the last two minutes of a visit.
+If you've watched your eGFR slide for years, FLOW is the most direct evidence available that a GLP-1 drug might bend that line.

-Bring the trial to your next appointment.
+So bring the trial to your next appointment.
 Ask the specific questions.
-The kidney damage clock doesn't wait for the FDA to catch up.
+The kidney-damage clock doesn't wait for the FDA to catch up โ€” and you don't get a second pair of these.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
-All GLP-1 medications discussed are prescription drugs — do not start, stop, or change any medication without consulting your doctor.
+All GLP-1 medications discussed are prescription drugs โ€” do not start, stop, or change any medication without consulting your doctor.
 Individual results vary.
 For the most current prescribing information, refer to the FDA-approved labeling for each drug.

 Start managing your GLP-1 with Blueshot